ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps.

-The format and encoding of scope defined in {{scope-format}} of this specification MUST be used, for both the 'scope' claim in the Access Token, as well as for the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see Sections 5.8.1 and Section 5.8.2 {{I-D.ietf-ace-oauth-authz}}).
+The format and encoding of scope defined in {{scope-format}} of this specification MUST be used, for both the 'scope' claim in the Access Token, as well as for the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of I-D.ietf-ace-oauth-authz}}).

 1. The Administrator requests an Access Token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
 The Administrator will start or continue using secure communications with the Group Manager, according to the response from the AS.